MR-Gullo/latex-beamer/src/cs12/slides/00prompt-latex-beamer-v8MACS12.md

    - Minimal complexity focusing on key conceptual understanding
    - Consistent styling with the DS9 theme colors

-   e. **"I do, We do, You do" example series** - Three related problems of increasing independence using only problems from the provided PDF.
+   e. **Template code exercises** - Create structured coding exercises with starter template code and commented TODOs for students to complete.
 Explicitly reference the provided .cpp files for these examples.
-Include a note indicating if a file is for an interactive demo or a hidden answer key.

-   - **"I do"**: Present a complete worked example problem from the relevant sections with a detailed step-by-step solution using the U-P-E-R method (see U-P-E-R method section below).
+   - **Template Setup**: Provide a well-structured starting point with proper includes, main function setup, and variable declarations.
-   - **"We do"**: Present a partially solved problem designed for classroom participation and discussion, leaving key steps for audience input.
+   - **Commented TODOs**: Include clear, numbered TODO comments indicating what students need to implement.
-   - **"You do"**: Present an unsolved practice problem for independent student work, providing only the problem statement.
+   - **Exercise Context**: Provide the problem statement and expected outcomes clearly.

    f. **Summary slide** - Key takeaways, main concepts review, and connections between ideas presented in the lesson.